Species Hippiscus ocelote - Wrinkled Grasshopper

 males: 28-40 mm, females: 39-53 mm

 Heavy bodied, with large rounded head, nearly smooth on top between eyes.
 Pronotum rough on top, often with low irregular raised parallel ridges toward the rear; with median ridge cut once at middle.
-Usually gray and brown with a ligher "X" mark on dorsum of pronotum; with pale lines along upper edges of folded tegmina; and with tegmina panther-spotted.
+Usually gray and brown with a lighter "X" mark on dorsum of pronotum; with pale lines along upper edges of folded tegmina; and with tegmina panther-spotted.
 Hind wings yellow, orange, red, or pink with a dark curved band running around outer edge and with a dark spur from this band near the front margin of the wing.
 Tip of wing usually clear, sometimes with some dark coloring mostly along the veins.

 Most like Pardalophora, which species all have the median ridge of the pronotum cut well forward of the middle, and have smaller heads usually more strongly sculptured on top between eyes.
 These are usually found as adults in spring, and overwinter as nymphs.
 The hind tibiae may be bright orange or red in some species.